lukebrider-woolard-cgi/known-world-encyclopaedia/lore/D&D/Player Characters/Active/Mela Uak.md

 	- Skirmisher
 - Feats
 	- Actor - *adv. on Deception and Performance when pretending to be someone else*
+	- Nimbor's Tempest - *adv. on first attack if flew from above target*
 - Strengths
 	- 120 ft. magical darkvision
 	- Sneak Attack